-Extracts from the EC midday press briefing by Johannes Laitenberger, spokesperson of José Manuel Barroso, on the progress report on the cooperation and verification mechanism with Romania
+Extracts from the EC press briefing on annual progress report on Romania

 The report addresses an overview of the progress achieved since last year, and an overview over the shortcomings that still need to be addressed.
 The report shows that the mechanism is working and that it is producing results.
 There is a reform momentum in both countries, at a technical level.